Payal11-f/Customer-Churn-Prediction/README.md

 * Streamlit to create the web app
 * Joblib to save the model and scaler

-Try the website out -->
+Below is the streamlit website, it still needs improvement , it has some issue , still- Try the website out -->
 [Check it here](https://customer-churn-prediction-p6nygjqpafptuhnrd4m9rf.streamlit.app/)